Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with parameter descriptions already present.
-The tool description does not add any meaning beyond the schema, so the baseline score of 3 is appropriate.
+Schema coverage is 100%, with each parameter having a clear description and an enum for 'permission'.
+The description does not add any meaning beyond the schema, so baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.